apache/royale-asjs/examples/flexjs/DataGridExample/README.txt

 DESCRIPTION

-The DataGridExample demonstrates the FlexJS DataGrid which is a composite component that is built from a set of List components; each List is a column in the DataGrid.
+The DataGridExample demonstrates the Royale DataGrid which is a composite component that is built from a set of List components; each List is a column in the DataGrid.
 The header is provided by the ButtonBar component.